The Nebelung (pronounced nay-be-lung) is a breed of cat that was developed by Cora Cobb of Nebelheim Cattery.

-Cora applied to TICA (The International Cat Foundation) for NBS (new breed status) in 1987, and the Nebelung was awarded Championship status in 1997.
+Cora applied to The International Cat Association for NBS (new breed status) in 1987, and the Nebelung was awarded Championship status in 1997.
 There has been some resistance from Russian Blue breeders, but despite this, the breed is slowly gaining in popularity.
 Other cat councils that recognise the Nebelunc include American Cat Fanciers Association, Livre Officiel des Origines Félines and World Cat Federation.

 As some Russian Blue cats carry the recessive long-haired gene, outcrossing is permitted to increase the gene pool of the Nebelung.

 The names Siegfried and Brunhilde, as well as the name Nebelung, come from Wagner’s opera The Ring of the Nibelung.

 The appearance of the Nebelung is similar to the Russian blue with the exception of the silky medium-length coat which has a thick undercoat.

-They are a medium-sized, well-muscled cat with a foreign body type which is lithe and lean with medium bone structure.
+They are a medium-sized, well-muscled cat with a foreign body type that is lithe and lean with medium bone structure.
 The legs are long and slender; the tail is long and plumed.